npmcomponent/MatthewMueller-isObject/Readme.md

 # isObject

-  check if an object is an object
+  check if an variable is an object

 ## Installation